fanatiicx/fanatiicx.github.io/index.md

 **Optimal Living Daily** - *Content Specialist (Jan 2019 – Present)*
 * Applying keen attention to detail with SEO writing and editing tasks for a podcast with over 200 million downloads.
 Designing newsletters, infographics, and value-added resources.
-* [Creating process documentation](https://jesschua.com/optimal-living-daily/), show starter packs and “how to listen” pages with directions for new listeners.
+* [Creating process documentation](https://jesschua.com/optimal-living-daily/), show starter packs and “how to listen” pages.
 * Increasing web traffic every quarter.
 Applying a stringent vetting process for new content.

 **FlexJobs** - *Data Entry Specialist (Jan 2015 – Jan 2019)*